RobTillaart/AS5600/README.md

 ## Future

-Some ideas are kept here so they won't get lost. priority is relative
+Some ideas are kept here so they won't get lost. priority is relative.

 #### high priority

-- fix for AS5600L does not support analog OUT
+- fix for AS5600L as it does not support analog OUT.
   - type field?
-  - other class hierarchy?
+  - other class hierarchy? base class with commonalities?
   - just ignore?

 #### medium priority